Getting Started Modbus

 View Driver Interface Failover for more information and and video demonstrating communications failover.

-Note: If you need to define several Driver Interfaces you can use the CSV Export and CSV Import on the toolbar in the upper right together with Microsoft Excel.
+Note: If you need to define several Driver Interfaces you can use the CSV Export and CSV Import on the toolbar with Microsoft Excel.

 Select Configure-Tags.

-Note: You can also add organizational Groups as many levels deep as you prefer and add tags to groups.
+NOTE: You can add organizational Groups as many levels deep as you prefer and add tags to groups.
 To do this first add a Group to the root level, then right click on the Group in the right window to add additional Groups or Tags.

 Change the Data Source Tag property to Modbus.